MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 - Make sure that all servers that you want to add as cluster nodes are joined to the same Active Directory domain.

 - (Optional) Create an organizational unit (OU) and move the computer accounts for the servers that you want to add as cluster nodes into the OU.
-As a best practice, we recommend that you place failover clusters in their own OU in AD DS.
-This can help you better control which Group Policy settings or security template settings affect the cluster nodes.
-By isolating clusters in their own OU, it also helps prevent against accidental deletion of cluster computer objects.
+We recommend that you place failover clusters in their own OU in AD DS.
+Creating an OU gives you more control over which Group Policy settings or security template settings affect the cluster nodes.
+Isolating clusters in their own OU also helps prevent accidental deletion of cluster computer objects.

 Also, make sure that you verify the following account requirements:

-- Make sure that the account you want to use to create the cluster is a domain user who has administrator rights on all servers that you want to add as cluster nodes.
+- Make sure that the account you use to create the cluster is a domain user with administrator rights on all servers that you want to turn into cluster nodes.

-- Make sure that either of the following is true:
+- Make sure that the user account that creates the clusters meets one of the following criteria:

-  - The user who creates the cluster has the **Create Computer objects** permission to the OU or the container where the servers that will form the cluster reside.
+  - The user who creates the cluster has the **Create Computer objects** permission to the OU or container where the servers that make up the cluster are located.

-  - If the user does not have the **Create Computer objects** permission, ask a domain administrator to prestage a cluster computer object for the cluster.
+  - If the user doesn't have the **Create Computer objects** permission, ask a domain administrator to prestage a cluster computer object for the cluster.
 For more information, see [Prestage Cluster Computer Objects in Active Directory Domain Services](prestage-cluster-adds.md).

 > [!NOTE]
-> This requirement does not apply if you want to create an Active Directory-detached cluster.
+> This requirement doesn't apply if you want to create an Active Directory-detached cluster.
 For more information, see [Deploy an Active Directory-Detached Cluster](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn265970(v=ws.11)).

 ## Install the Failover Clustering feature